casper-network/docs-1.5.X/source/docs/casper/concepts/serialization/primitives.md

 ## `CLValue` {#clvalue}

-`CLValue` is used to describe data that is used by smart contracts.
-This could be as a local state variable, input argument, or return value.
+`CLValue` describes data that is used by smart contracts.
+This could be a local state variable, input argument, or return value.
 A `CLValue` consists of two parts: a `CLType` describing the type of the value and an array of bytes representing the data in our serialization format.

 `CLType` is described by the following recursive data type: